ahmedelshaikh20/FitBalance/README.md

 - <b>Jetpack Compose:</b> Used Modern Tech of Jetpack Compose.
 - <b>Shared Preferences:</b> Used for Saving User Preferences ex: Goal, Gender... etc.
 - <b>MVVM Architecture:</b> Used for each feature module.
+- <b>Room Database:</b> Used to save your tracked meals in user local storage.